-This multidisciplinary Fellowship fosters interactions between researchers from diverse fields of science and medicine.
-The Fellow will perform the majority of their research at the Wellman Center.
+This one-year multidisciplinary Fellowship specifically fosters interactions between researchers from diverse fields of science and medicine and will support post-doctoral investigators pursuing training in either basic or clinical research.
+For additional information regarding the Wellman Center please visit http://www.massgeneral.org/wellman.
 Applications from any field of biomedical optics are encouraged.
-For additional information regarding the Wellman Center please visit http://www.massgeneral.org/wellman.

 This fellowship is endowed through donations from the Deutsch family, OSA members and a generous contribution from IPG Photonics.